 To achieve that goal, clubs need to have the ability to play against others trying to maintain those same higher standards.

 Now here is where things can be complicated.

 It’s fairly well known that I also act as a paid consultant for leagues, teams, coaches, and families.
 In that capacity, I have been able to leverage a lifetime spent building that network into a comfortable living.
-In that capacity, we've been able to help carve out opportunities for players within that network.
+We've been able to help carve out opportunities for players within that network.

 Here in the United States, USA Hockey has all but completely lost it’s hold on the junior level of play.
 The result has been over expansion and the eventual erosion from the 18u levels of youth hockey.
-It’s my understanding that there’s a good chance that USA Hockey will (once again) reshape the youth level by eliminating that 18u level entirely.
+USA Hockey should reshape the youth level by eliminating that 18u level entirely.

 In any market, what happens when the inventory exceeds demand?
 The bottom of the market falls out.
-Right now, the going rate for any skater going to a pay-to-play team is $1,500.
+Right now, the going rate for any skater going to a pay-to-play team for the remainder of the season is $2,500.
 That’s not something operators want to hear, I get that, but it’s the reality of the current market.
 20 years ago, that was the rate for an entire season.
 Look for tuition rates across the spectrum of pay-to-play to continue to nose dive as more free-to-play opportunities pop-up.

 News of an imminent market correction might be kryptonite to the ears of Richard Gallant and the United States Premier Hockey League.
-Wait until he hears about the number of teams already planning to make a jump.
+Wait until he hears about the number of teams already planning to jump off the wagon.